deckar01/low_queue/README.md

 - The work pushed to the queue must be ordered and deterministic to ensure duplicate tasks are not created.
 - No record of completed work is maintained.
-The side effects of the task must be used to indicate the state of the task.
+Side effects of the task must be used to determine the state of the task.
-- There is a narrow window of time between the queue being empty and a worker indicating that it is no longer active that new data could be added to the queue.
-During this time new workers would not be able to start and work would remain in the queue until the next attempt to start a worker.
-I have not observed this, but it seems possible.
-This can be mitigated by retrying jobs that have not completed when their resources are requested and found to be missing.
-Another solution would be to configure the system to start a worker on an interval via a cron job.

 ## Development

 ### TODO

 - Add tests.
-- Make the backlog read and the status write an atomic transaction.